The Quidi Vidi Village Plantation features

 Benefits to the craftsperson with a studio at The Planation:

-- Excellent studio space at affordable rates
+- Premium studio space at affordable rates.

 - Shared access to office equipment including copier, printer, computer workstation and Wi-Fi